 Armpit lumps can occur in men and women of all ages.
-However, finding an armpit lump is most alarming for women because it may indicate breast cancer.
-Women should perform monthly breast exams and report any lumps to a doctor right away.
+However, a lump under the arm could indicate breast cancer.
+Women should perform monthly breast self-exams and report any breast lumps to a doctor right away.

-Note that breasts undergo hormonal changes during the menstrual cycle, and may tend to feel more tender or lumpy during this time.
+Note that breasts undergo hormonal changes during the menstrual cycle and may tend to feel more tender or lumpy during this time.
 This is completely normal.
-For the most accurate results, perform breast self-exams about one week after your period starts.
+For the most accurate results, perform breast self-exams about one to three days after your period ends.

 A thorough physical examination is the first step in diagnosing an armpit lump.
-Your doctor will ask you questions about any changes in the lump, as well any pain you are experiencing in the area.
+Your doctor will ask you questions about any changes in the lump, as well any pain you have in the area.
 Palpation, or massage, is used to determine the consistency and texture of the lump.
-This method is done exclusively by hand, as the doctor works to gently examine the lymph nodes.
+This method is done exclusively by hand as the doctor gently examines the lymph nodes.

 In some cases, a physical exam may prove that the lump isn’t harmful.
-For example, people with benign lumps, such as a lipoma, don’t require additional treatment.
+For example, benign lumps, such as lipomas, don’t require additional treatment.
 If a lump is bothersome, however, a doctor can recommend treatment options to remove it.

 Based on the results of your physical examination, your doctor may order further testing to rule out infection, allergic reaction, or cancerous changes.
-Your doctor may order a combination of diagnostic tests, including:
+Your doctor may order a combination of the following diagnostic tests:

-In most cases, armpit lumps will not require any treatment.
-Home remedies such as warm compresses and over-the-counter pain relievers may be used to ease any discomfort.
+In most cases, armpit lumps don’t require any treatment, just simple observation.
+If your doctor determines this is the case, you can use home remedies such as warm compresses and over-the-counter pain relievers to ease any discomfort.
 Lumps that don’t require treatment include those associated with: